\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Methods

 From Eq. \ref{eq:nth-order-rho}, \ref{eq:first-order-rho}, \ref{eq:normailized-nth-order-rho} and \ref{eq:nth-order-sigma}, we have the $3\omega$ AC component

 $\sigma_{\alpha_{1}\alpha_{2}\alpha_{3}}^{c/s_{\gamma},\beta}\left(\omega,\omega,\omega\right)$ determines THG.

-Under weak fields, the photocurrent mechanisms can be separated into two classes\cite{dai2023recent} - (i) One is described using the single-particle electronic quantities and with the scattering in Born approximation.
-The scattering is usually further simplified within RTA. (ii) Another is due to the asymmetric scattering beyond Born approximation and is called ballistic current.
-Since the former class seems more important in more cases and \textit{ab initio} simulations of ballistic current are numerically difficult\cite{dai2021phonon}, most \textit{ab initio} works only consider the former class of mechanisms\cite{watanabe2021chiral}.
+Under weak fields, the photocurrent mechanisms can be separated into two classes\citep{dai2023recent} - (i) One is described using the single-particle electronic quantities and with the scattering in Born approximation.
+The scattering is usually further simplified within the RTA. (ii) Another is due to the asymmetric scattering beyond Born approximation and is called ballistic current.
+Since the former class seems more important in most cases and \textit{ab initio} simulations of ballistic current are numerically difficult\citep{dai2021phonon}, most \textit{ab initio} works only consider the former class of the mechanisms\citep{bhalla2023quantum,watanabe2021chiral}.

-The former class can be further separated into various types of contributions depending on if intra- or inter-band parts of $\frac{D\rho}{D{\bf k}}$ and/or $j_{\beta}^{c/s_{\gamma}}$ matrices are considered.\cite{watanabe2021chiral} See intra- and inter-band parts of $\frac{D\rho}{D{\bf k}}$ in Appendix A. For BPVE, the separation of different contributions is systematically discussed in Ref. \citenum{watanabe2021chiral} and the following contributions are identified: the shift current, (magnetic) injection current, Berry curvature dipole, gyration current and Fermi surface contributions.
-Since our method includes both intra- and inter-band parts of $\frac{D\rho}{D{\bf k}}$ and $j_{\beta}^{c/s_{\gamma}}$ matrices, all types of contributions belonging to the former class are considered.
+The former class can be further separated into various types of contributions depending on whether intraband or interband parts of perturbative density matrices $\rho^{\left(n\right)}$ are considered.\citep{bhalla2023quantum} See the discussions in Sec. \ref{subsec:different-parts-of-BPVE} below and Appendix A. The following contributions to BPVE were identified previously\citep{bhalla2023quantum,watanabe2021chiral}: the shift current, gyration current, (magnetic) injection current, Berry curvature dipole and other Fermi surface contributions.
+Since our method includes both intraband and interband parts of all $\rho^{\left(n\right)}$ matrices, all types of contributions belonging to the former class are considered.